How to Be an Athlete or Young Athlete

 Prior to their first practice with Special Olympics, all athletes must complete the appropriate paperwork to get started.

-Click here for more information on what is required for new athletes.
+Click here for more information on what is required for new and renewal athletes.